gunaditya-regidi/My-Movie-Proj/README.md

 ## login page

-guys I've made the login page using taiwindcss and js it's much simpler than css. simply add the classes so that large css code can be minimized.
+guys I've made the login page using tailwindcss and js it's much simpler than css. simply add the classes so that large css code can be minimized.

 ## movie-lib